JakkuSakura/gluesql-derive/README.md

 # gluesql-derive
-generate traits like FromGlueSQL to enable basic ORM functionality
+generate traits like FromGlueSqlRow to enable basic ORM functionality